Skip to main content

 Restaurant

 WD~50 put the Lower East Side on the international fine dining map during its decade-long run at 145 First Avenue.
-Wylie Dufresne's laboratory-meets-dining-room approach earned a place on the World's 50 Best Restaurants list twice, peaking at number 34 in 2005, and helped define the American modernist cooking moment before closing in November 2014.
-Its legacy shapes how New York talks about innovation, risk, and the ethics of ingredients.
+Wylie Dufresne's laboratory-meets-dining-room approach earned a place on the World's 50 Best Restaurants list twice, peaking at number 34 in 2005, helped define the American modernist cooking moment before closing in November 2014.
+Its legacy shapes how New York talks about innovation, risk, the ethics of ingredients.

-Biko, Mexico City, Mexico
+Mestiza, Mexico City, Mexico

 #46